 Depending on the victim's situation and circumstances, and whether they are in the public eye or not, the impact of online trolling may vary but mental health is always greatly affected, no matter your walk of life.
-Confrontational, threatening, persistant, negative, nasty and inflammatory comment posts directed at you and shared about you across the world wide web shatters confidence, creates great anxiety and paranoia, leads to eating disorders and body dismorphia, depression and tragically, often, suicidal thoughts and actions.
+Confrontational, threatening, persistent, negative, nasty and inflammatory comment posts directed at you and shared about you across the world wide web shatters confidence, creates great anxiety and paranoia, leads to eating disorders and body dysmorphia, depression and tragically, often, suicidal thoughts and actions.

 There are many reasons why victims of online trolling do not seek legal help.
 If they are in the public eye, they may feel that they will cause more attention and expose themselves to more online trolling abuse.
 They may feel a legal case would be too convoluted and attract unwanted attention (Cohen Davis work quickly, with privacy protection and obtain anonymity orders for our clients).